dungeonsworkshop/dungeonsworkshop.github.io/.SOURCE/docs/gettingstarted.md

 		**The Vortex automatic installation isnt supported yet, you need to download the mods manually and drag them into Vortex for now.**

 	!!!
 Warning
-		:warning: **Do not choose Program Files as the folder, it will break things.**

-		:warning: **When activating developer mode with the script it might be required to reboot.
-If you encounter an error, try rebooting and run the script again and see if that fixes the issue.**
+		:warning: **When activating developer mode with the program it might be required to reboot.
+If you encounter an error, try rebooting and run the program again and see if that fixes the issue.**

 	<h3>**Updating the Windows Store installation**</h3>

-	1. Click on the **Windows icon** in the bottom left, then enter **powershell** and click "**Run as admin**".
+	1. Enter the folder you downloaded **storepatcher.exe** into, press **Shift + Right Click** and click on **"Open command window here/Open Powershell window here"**.
 	2. Run this command:
 	```
-	Set-ExecutionPolicy -Scope Process Bypass;mkdir C:\mcdtemp; Invoke-WebRequest -Uri "https://docs.dungeonsworkshop.net/installscript/installscript.ps1" -OutFile C:\mcdtemp\winstore.ps1; C:\mcdtemp\winstore.ps1 update
+	storepatcher.exe update
 	```
-	3. It will prompt you about an **Execution Policy Change**.
-Just press **A** and then **Enter** on your Keyboard.

 	!!!
 Note
-			The script will open the game at one point.
+			The program will open the game at one point.
 Do not close it when this happens!
 	4. After a while you will be asked to select a folder.
 This is where the game files will be stored.
-	5. At the end, the script will display "Finished".
+	5. At the end, the program will display "Finished".
 The modifiable game is then installed!
 	To start the game, you can click on the **Windows Logo**, search for "Minecraft Dungeons" and click on the entry that says "**Minecraft Dungeons [Modding]**"
-	6. Now if you want to install mods, you can put them into the **~mods** folder, which is located in **Dungeons/Content/Paks** in the folder you chose when you ran the script.
+	6. Now if you want to install mods, you can put them into the **~mods** folder, which is located in **Dungeons/Content/Paks** in the folder you chose when you ran the program.

 === "Launcher"